StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 The health state of a view during the selected telemetry interval is displayed as a colour in the timeline **Health** line.

 Health state information is available when [health state is enabled](/use/health-state/configure-view-health.md) for the current view as long as the topology displayed results from the original topology filter saved in the view.

+{% hint style="info" %}
 If the topology filters have been edited and not saved, no health state information will be available.
+{% endhint %}

 When health state information is not available, a gray line is displayed.